Natural Birth Tips

 Birth Attendants/Doulas are not only there to support the birthing mother, helping her to work through the pain, but also to help your carers to work with your birth intentions.
 They can be particularly helpful if you have little or no support, or if your birth support person is unsure of what to do or if they will cope.
 You need encouragement in labour and not sympathy – something our mothers can be very guilty of seeing us in pain!
 Our partners may also just want to ‘fix’ our pain for us, because they don’t realise that the pain is normal and everything is going beautifully despite these painful contractions.

-Based on known studies, having a birth attendant or doula present for your birth can decrease the need for pain medication, shorten labour by an average of 98 minutes, decrease the chance of a caesarean section by 50 percent, increase breastfeeding success and much more.
+Based on known studies, having a birth attendant or doula present for your birth can significantly decrease the need for pain medication, shorten labour, decrease the chance of a c-section, increase breastfeeding success and much more.

 Women have been birthing since the beginning of time and while mortality rates during childbirth are much lower than that of our ancestors, their instinctive ways of birthing is much more efficient and less painful than what we commonly experience on our backs, in a bed, at the convenience of doctors.